 Management of the Summer Scholarship

-The Summer Research Scholar works on their projects in the Research Branch of the Parliamentary Library, within the Department of Parliamentary Services, for a period of six weeks.
+The Summer Research Scholars work on their projects in the Research Branch of the Parliamentary Library, within the Department of Parliamentary Services, for a period of six weeks.
 The Summer Scholarship is managed by the Parliamentary Library on behalf of the Parliament through the Joint Standing Committee on the Parliamentary Library.

 - Ms Scarlet Wilcock, a PhD candidate in the Faculty of Law at the University of New South Wales, will research welfare fraud and overpayment in Australia

 Past Scholarship research